dgaitan/OmniPress/README.md

 - Composer
 - Laravel 9
 - Redis
+- Mailhog
+- Meilisearch
 - Supervisor
 - PostgresSQL

 ## How to install?

 We have two choices to install this project.
 One is install the requirements/dependences mentioned above in your local machine and run it.
 Or install it using `Laravel Sail`.
-We're going to explain both ways to install it.
+We recommend to use this last option.
+It will to avoid issues related to dependecies or requirements of the project.

-But first, is necessary to have composer installed in your local machine.
+First, is necessary to have composer installed in your local machine.
 Please follow the documentation of composer to get it installed in your local machine in case you don't have it installed yet. https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos

 Once you have ready composer, please go to the project root and run `composer install`.
 It will install the project dependences.